BananeRapeuse/Pwnstrap/README.md

 ## Usage

-The roothide Bootstrap application **must** be installed with [TrollStore](https://ios.cfw.guide/installing-trollstore/).
+The Pwnstrap application **must** be installed with [TrollStore](https://ios.cfw.guide/installing-trollstore/).
 Use version `2.0.9` or later for enabling developer mode on-device.

-Tweaks not compiled or converted to roothide will not work out-of-the-box with roothide Bootstrap.
+Tweaks not compiled or converted to roothide will not work out-of-the-box with Pwnstrap.
 Refer to the FAQ below on how to use roothide Patcher.

 By design, roothide does not inject tweaks into any applications by default.
 To enable tweak injection into an application, press `App List` in the Bootstrap app, and enable the toggle of the application you want to inject into.
-Injection into `com.apple.springboard` or daemons is not possible with the roothide Bootstrap.
+Injection into `com.apple.springboard` or daemons is not possible with the Pwnstrap.
 Refer to the FAQ below on injection into `com.apple.springboard`.

-**A roothide Bootstrap FAQ** is available [here](https://github.com/dleovl/Bootstrap/blob/faq/README.md).
+**A FAQ** is available [here](https://github.com/dleovl/Bootstrap/blob/faq/README.md). (roothide Bootstrap faq)

 ## Develop tweaks